 Then my husband did the insulating – which is probably the nastiest job EVER and I was soooooo glad he volunteered to do it.
 He also wanted the ceiling to be drywall, so he and my older son put that up – not easy in an 8’x7′ room with a sloped ceiling.

 The next weekend was the annual all-boys fishing trip, so I had the place to myself.

-I used some reclaimed 2’x4′ shelving that my husband had gotten free from a jobsite because it was going to be thrown into the dumpster.
+I used some reclaimed 2’x4′ pine shelving boards that my husband had gotten free from a jobsite — he saved it from going into the dumpster.
 It looks much better in my house. 😉

 After some painting, we put down the flooring.
 We used some prefinished knotty pine that was leftover from the kitchen project, so that was also free.

 My next project was building the storage areas.
 I needed places for coats and hats/gloves, two recycling bins, dog food, shoes/boots, and drinking water.
 (The water at our house tastes icky, so we keep plenty of drinking water on hand.)

 After sketching and thinking and figuring, I built the shelving from that same salvaged wood and some scrap lumber.
 Then I got it all painted and installed, built a bench, put up the baseboard and trim, and called it good for the party.

 I had to put my cast iron frog boot scraper brush in the photo because it’s so cute — plus he’s really good at holding the front door open!
 (I can’t find that exact one anymore, but this hedgehog boot brush might even be more adorable.)